Cameronlroberts/hello-world/README.md

 # hello-world
 hello world practice repository
-This is the github practice tutoria.
+This is the github practice tutorial.